 A domestic abuse survivor may need to access his or her money in their retirement account for various reasons, such as escaping an unsafe situation.
 Section 314 allows retirement plans to permit participants that self-certify that they experienced domestic abuse to withdraw a small amount of money (the lesser of $10,000, indexed for inflation, or 50 percent of the participant’s account).

 A distribution made under Section 314 is not subject to the 10 percent tax on early distributions.
-Additionally, a participant may repay the withdrawn money from the retirement plan over 3 years and then receive refunded income taxes on money that is repaid.
+Additionally, a participant may repay the withdrawn money from the retirement plan over 3 years.
+They can then receive refunded income taxes on money that is repaid.

 New hardship withdrawal rules for 403(b) plans (Section 602)